orzyyyy/toho-log-plugin/README.md

 - When you are waitting for compiling, you can remember one or two word.
 Power of accumulation is huge.

-- The word list is about front.
-When I read some English artice or documents, I will record words that I don't know.
+- The word list is related to front end.
+When I read some English artice or document, I will record words that I don't know.
 You can also record your learning language word by your self.

 # Usage

-- First, add `git+https://github.com/zy410419243/toho-log-plugin.git` into your `package.json`, maybe into dependencies, and install it.
+- First, add `git+https://github.com/orzyyyy/toho-log-plugin.git` into your `package.json`, maybe into dependencies, and install it.

 - Then, use it as a webpack-plugin in your `webpack.config.js` as below,